DonDistillo-Project/cocktail-robot/services/stt/README.md

 uv run test_client.py
 ```

 ## About the pvporcupine shim

-RealtimeSTT imports pvporcupine at startup for wake-word detection, even if wake words aren’t used.
-pvporcupine ships native binaries that can fail to load on Linux/arm64 (Apple Silicon Docker), which would break the container.
+RealtimeSTT imports `pvporcupine` at startup for wake-word detection, even if wake words aren’t used. `pvporcupine` ships native binaries that can fail to load on Linux/arm64 (Apple Silicon Docker), which would break the container.

-To avoid this, a small pvporcupine.py file is placed in the service’s source tree.
+To avoid this, a small `pvporcupine.py` file is placed in the service’s source tree.
 This acts as a shim — it overrides the real package so imports succeed, but no native code is loaded.
-The shim’s create() function raises an error if wake words are ever enabled.”
+The shim’s `create()` function raises an error if wake words are ever enabled.